A New Year, a New UT Health Austin

 Vasculitis Clinic

-UT Health Austin’s Walk-In Clinic diagnoses and treats a wide range of non-emergent illnesses and injuries, including cold and flu, allergies, minor cuts, sprains, strains, and more, in adult patients (18 years and older).
+UT Health Austin’s Walk-In Clinic diagnoses and treats a wide range of non-emergent illnesses and injuries, including colds and flu, allergies, minor cuts, sprains, strains, and more, in adult patients (18 years and older).
 We provide quick and convenient same-day or next-day care for those minor, urgent concerns that can occur when you least expect them.
 Our goal is to help you get back to the things in your life that matter most to you.

 UT Health Austin Partner Programs